Armagideon Time

 "Armagideon Time" (spelt as "Armigedeon Time" in some versions) is a song by Jamaican reggae musician Willie Williams.
 It was produced by Clement "Coxsone" Dodd, who used the "Real Rock" riddim.
 It was first recorded in 1977 at Jamaica Recording Studio in Kingston, Jamaica, and released as a single in 1979 via Studio One.
 The single was re-released in 1980 and 1982 through Coxsone Records as a title track to Williams' second studio album of the same name.
-The song was covered by English rock band The Clash in 1979 and released as the B-side to their single "London Calling".
+The song was covered by English punk rock band The Clash in 1979 and released as the B-side to their single "London Calling".

 In popular culture

 The song was featured in the 1999 Jim Jarmusch's film Ghost Dog: The Way of the Samurai, and appeared in the 2004 video game Grand Theft Auto: San Andreas on the fictional reggae radio station K-JAH Radio West (but wasn't included on the soundtrack album).

 The song was sampled by KRS-One on the track "Black Cop" from his 1993 album Return of the Boom Bap, and by Fugees on the track "Zealots" from their 1996 album The Score.